 You May Also Like

-Hey there, fellow adventurers!
-If you’re looking for an exciting way to…
+Hey there, friend!
+If you’re looking for a thrilling adventure surrounded by…